 Create a new bucket, choose a bucket name, and select the region.
 Be aware that the prices are different depending on the region.
 Check the S3 pricing page.

 We don't need special properties for this bucket and make sure that you do not grant public access to the bucket.

 I usually add a lifecycle rule that automatically moves files after a few days from S3 to Glacier.
-Storing data on Glacier is much cheaper than S3 but downloading from Glacier cost you more and the files have to be stored at least 90 days on Glacier, if you delete them before additional fees apply.
+Storing data on Glacier is much cheaper than S3, but downloading from Glacier costs you more, and the files have to be stored at least 90 days on Glacier if you delete them before additional fees apply.
 Glacier is especially useful for backups because you rarely need to download them.

 Also check the documentation about other storage classes: https://aws.amazon.com/s3/storage-classes/

 Adding a lifecycle rule only makes sense when you backup files that are revisioned.
 For instance: backup-1.zip, backup-2.zip, backup-3.zip or backup-20180601.tar.gz, backup-20180602.tar.gz.
 If you always overwrite the old backup files, the lifecycle rule never applies.

 Click on the bucket name and open the Management tab, then click on Lifecycle and Add lifecycle rule.

 Under Transitions select Current Version and add a transition to Glacier after 5 days.